Nutrition for older Australians

 What older adults need from meals

 As people age, their appetite may decrease, but their nutritional needs become even more important.
-Meals should be energy-dense, protein-rich, and fortified where possible.
+Meals should be energy-dense, protein-rich, and fortified where possible, especially when catering to smaller appetites.

 • Protein-rich foods like chicken, fish, legumes, eggs and dairy